unsw-se3011/SENG3011_Neon/Reports/DesignDetail.md

 ### Testing

 We plan to do these to help us test our backend API:

-- REST Client's interactive API documents
+-	We will build our endpoint test cases by Django Unit Test
-- Develop our endpoint test cases by Django Unit Test
+- We will not only develop test cases for our internal method using unit tests as well as useing manual black-box testing to test our API from sample database to ensure the right output
-- Develop test cases for our internal method by using Django Unit Test
+-	We will also implement the CI/CD pipeline to ensure the ordering of structured tests to be checked when publishing to our website

 ## Running our API in Web Service Mode